JeevaM18/Water_Potability_WebApp/README.md

-#Water Potability Prediction Using Machine Learning
+Water Potability Prediction Using Machine Learning

-'''Overview'''
+Overview

 This project is a machine learning-based solution to predict the potability of water based on its physicochemical properties.
 Using a Random Forest Classifier trained on a comprehensive dataset, the system evaluates parameters like pH, hardness, turbidity, and others to determine whether water is potable or not.
 A user-friendly web interface, built with Flask, allows users to input water quality attributes and receive real-time predictions.

-'''Features'''
+Features

-Predicts whether water is Potable or Not Potable based on key water quality parameters.
+1. Predicts whether water is Potable or Not Potable based on key water quality parameters.
-Handles real-time inputs with a user-friendly Flask-based web interface.
+2. Handles real-time inputs with a user-friendly Flask-based web interface.
-Includes data preprocessing with feature scaling for consistent predictions.
+3. Includes data preprocessing with feature scaling for consistent predictions.
-Robust Random Forest Classifier model for reliable accuracy.
+4. Robust Random Forest Classifier model for reliable accuracy.

 Dataset

 The dataset used for training and evaluation includes physicochemical attributes of water samples:

 Attributes: pH, Hardness, Solids, Chloramines, Sulfate, Conductivity, Organic Carbon, Trihalomethanes, Turbidity.